openalea-incubator/VirtualBerry/README.md

     conda create -n vberry -c conda-forge python=3.8 pytest ipython conda activate vberry

-	# skip R installation if you have an active R (check that package desolve is installed)
+If you have an active R then you can skip the R installation (check that package desolve is installed).
+Otherwise

 	conda install -c conda-forge R r-desolve

 If you have an existing R installation, R version should be <4.2 to be compatible with rpy2